wunderwuzzi23/yolo-ai-cmdbot/README.md

 ![Animated GIF](https://github.com/wunderwuzzi23/blog/raw/master/static/images/2023/yolo-shell-anim-gif.gif)

+# Update Yolo v0.5 - Support for Claude and other providers

+* Added Claude support.
+Can an API key from Anthropic, current model `claude-3-5-sonnet-20240620`.
+* ai_model.py to abstract model usage and allow adding new providers more easily
+* Rewrote some logic to simplify and generalize support for various new APIs (like Ollama, Claude)

 # Update Yolo v0.4 - Support for Groq

 * Added groq support.
 You can get an API key at `https://console.groq.com` and set mode to for instance `llama3-8b-8192`. groq is lightning fast.